anharrington/handsonpython/rstP/idle.rst

 -  In Windows, you can display your folder contents, and double click on madlib.py to start the program.

--  On a Mac, you can Ctrl-click on madlib.py in the Finder, select Open With, and choose the Python Launcher for your Python 3 version.
+-  On a Mac, you can Control-click on madlib.py in the Finder, select Open With, and choose the Python Launcher for your Python 3 version.
 When you are done with the program, close the terminal window.